Azure/CanadaPubSecALZ/schemas/latest/readme.md

 ### December 30, 2021

-Change in `aks` schema object to support optional deployment of AKS using the `enabled` key as a required field.
+Changed `aks` schema object to support optional deployment of AKS using the `enabled` key as a required field.

 **Example**
 ```json